johnagl/shortlist/README.md

 # Shortlist

 ## Two Sentence High-Level Description for Industry Guests
 - Shortlist is for job seekers who want to keep track of their job applications and progress with their job search.
-Users will have the ability to track the details of all of their job applications without having to use cluttered spread sheets and/or a complicated local file folder system.
+Users are given the ability to track the details of all of their job applications without having to use cluttered spread sheets and/or a complicated local file folder system and can also track important dates and documents related to their search.

 ## Project Description
 - #### Who is it for?